aus-plant-phenomics-network/phenomate/README.md

 - [phenomate-core](https://github.com/aus-plant-phenomics-network/phenomate-core): data processing logic
 - [appm](https://github.com/aus-plant-phenomics-network/appn-project-manager): template and project management logic
 - Database: sqlite for local development and postgresql for production

+## Contact

+If you want to ask questions about this project, the best way is to create a [ticket](https://github.com/aus-plant-phenomics-network/phenomate/issues) addressing my github handle.